MY OWN JAPAN

 PRICING & INCLUSIONS

-11 nights’ accommodation in a Single room at 3* or 4* hotels in Tokyo, Kyoto and Hiroshima on a bed & breakfast basis
+11 nights' accommodation in a Single room at 3* or 4* hotels in Tokyo, Kyoto, Hiroshima and Osaka on a bed & breakfast basis

 14-day Japan Rail Pass allowing you unlimited travel on the entire Japan Rail network including Shinkansen (Bullet Train) services